ska-telescope/ska-low-mccs-spshw/docs/source/reference/power.rst

 When power is first applied to MCCS, the following minimal bootup sequence is followed:

 #.
-Power is applied to all cabinets, but the cabinet management boards
+Power is applied to all cabinets.
+All the cabinet management boards are on,
-   for the SPS cabinets are configured to remain off, as are the cabinet management boards for all but one of the MCCS cabinets.
+   as they are the primary control points for the cabinet subsystems.
+Switches and subelements for the SPS cabinets are configured to remain off, as are the subelements for all but one of the MCCS cabinets.

+#.
+Power is applied to the APIU in the field nodes.
+All the antennas are configured
+   to remain off.

 #.
 The cabinet management board for the MCCS cabinet that houses the
    MCCS controller node is configured to start up the cabinet's 1Gb